A very slow start

 The return was less tiring being downhill, but once back to our room around 5pm, we all passed out.

 The day after we separated.
 Jane went to a small town nearby while Sophie, Dominik and I tried to go back to Manila.
 We weren’t aware that day was the end of a long public holiday.
 All the buses were super full, and the drivers didn’t even stop.
 I started to worry a bit as I had to catch a flight in the afternoon.
-I managed to get back to the city with a shuttle, and a few hours later I was in Puerto Princesa, in Palawan, which is considered one of the most beautiful islands in the world.
-I stayed there only one night because I was too anxious to reach El Nido, a tiny little village on the northern shore of the island.
+I managed to get back to the city with a shuttle, and a few hours later I was in Puerto Princesa, in Palawan, which is considered one of the most beautiful islands in the world, were I stayed only one night because I was too anxious to reach El Nido, a tiny little village up north.

 I’ve heard so many things about that place that I couldn’t wait to get there.